GCristianA/PhotoEditor/README.md

-Project made for a university class.
+Project made for an university class.

 Features:image filters,export/import images,possibility to edit the image